Jobs at FT Labs

 - Sponsorship for qualifications and certifications as appropriate

 - As much free fruit as you can eat

 - Time out for relevant conferences and developer events, including support and encouragement to speak at conferences.

 - Peaceful, well designed working environment purpose built for us in Brook Green, west London

-- Office dog
+- Office dog (sometimes more than one)

 The best candidates show initiative by applying to us directly.
 If you apply via a recruitment agent, this will not create the best first impression, and to date we have never successfully hired anyone via a third party.

 To fit in with our team you must be highly motivated, able to manage your own schedule effectively but proactively integrate and collaborate with the rest of the team.
 The following list summarises some of the qualities that we’re looking for in candidates for any position:

 - Very high standard of written English

 - Co-operative and friendly attitude to colleagues, management and clients